antipasta/WWW-JSON/README.md

 The root url that all requests will be relative to.

+Any query parameters included in the base\_url will be added to every request made to the api

+Alternatively, an array ref consisting of the base\_url and a hashref of query parameters can be passed like so:

+base\_url => \[ 'http://google.com', { key1 => 'val1', key2 => 'val2'} \]

-## base\_params
+## body\_params

-Parameters that will be added to every request made by WWW::JSON.
-Useful for basic api keys
+Parameters that will be added to every non-GET request made by WWW::JSON.

 ## default\_response\_transform